 The third subsidiary of FVTOC is the Victorian native title service provider (NTSV).
-Like the Federation NTSV was also was incorporated as company limited by guarantee under the ASIC legislation (not CATSI).
-Its members were the individual Traditional Owners that were its current or former directors.
-While this was a stable structure NTSV did not have a direct connection with the Traditional Owner community (other than through the individual directors).
+Like the Federation NTSV was also was incorporated as company limited by guarantee under the ASIC legislation (not CATSI Act).
+Its members were the individual traditional owners that were its current or former directors.
+While this was a stable structure NTSV did not have a direct connection with the traditional owner community (other than through the individual directors).

 What the FVTOC Experience Shows